-The Corporation uses an option pricing model to determine the fair value of share-based compensation and share purchase warrants.
+The Corporation uses an option pricing model, such as the Black-Scholes option-pricing model, to determine the fair value of share-based compensation and share purchase warrants.
 Inputs to the model are subject to various estimates about volatility, interest rates, dividend yields, forfeiture rates and expected life of the units issued.
 Fair value inputs are subject to market factors as well as internal estimates.
 The Company considers historic trends together with any new information to determine the best estimate of fair value at the date of grant.